 9. No Contract Quick Hire Jobs

 Legitimate agencies and companies will generally have some sort of contractual agreement between them (the client) and you (the freelancer).
-Facilitating agencies will have generic terms and conditions that make all jobs legally and contractually binding between clients and freelancers.
+Facilitating agencies will have generic terms and conditions that legally and contractually bind all jobs between clients and freelancers.

-If you are offered a job without a contract or a defined set of terms and conditions, or deliverables, with explicit statements of earnings, then be very weary.
+If you are offered a job without a contract or a defined set of terms and conditions, or deliverables, with explicit statements of earnings, then be very wary.
 It is probably a scam.

 10. Instant Message Interviews

-I’ve seen this happen a few times, and it is a scam that usually is done by both scammers trying to lure in targets as well as freelancers that want to lure in clients.
+I’ve seen this happen a few times, and it is a scam that usually is done by scammers trying to lure in targets and freelancers that want to lure in clients.

-It starts out with an attractive looking job advert.
-There is no voice-based interview, it is all done via instant message.
-I understand that English is not everyone’s first language and not everyone is a good communicator, but I am automatically wearier when someone opts out of a voice interview and would rather instant message instead.
+It starts out with an attractive-looking job advert.
+There is no voice-based interview; it is all done via instant message.
+I understand that English is not everyone’s first language, and not everyone is a good communicator.
+Still, I am automatically wearier when someone opts out of a voice interview instead of instant messaging.

 In this scenario, the tables are turned.
 It’s not so much a scam but a time-waster.
-If you do employ this tactic.
-Please stop, it is actually losing your clients.
-You have freelancers who will apply to job adverts with really really attractive low-cost proposals.
+Suppose you do employ this tactic.
+Please stop; it is actually losing your clients.
+You have freelancers who will apply to job adverts with really, really attractive low-cost proposals.
 They then want to engage with you via an instant message service.
-They are happy to have a really long chat with you regarding the job, the description, the deliverables (All of these already stated in the initial job description by the way).
+They are happy to have a really long chat with you regarding the job, the description, the deliverables (All of these already stated in the initial job description, by the way).

-At the end of the interview/discussion, which they generally fair really well at, they will tell you that the price has now increased.
-This for me is deceptive, they had all the details initially but decided to put in a fake offer just to get my attention.
+At the end of the interview/discussion, which they generally fair really well at, they will tell you that the price has increased.
+This, for me, is deceptive; they had all the details initially but decided to put in a fake offer just to get my attention.